 By the end of this post you’ll know how WordPress table plugins work.
 You’ll know how you can use them on your site, and how to access the capabilities of the most innovative solutions.
 We’ll survey the whole market, but focus on Posts Table Pro, our highly innovative WordPress table plugin.
 Let’s get started :)

-Introducing the basic WordPress table plugins
+What’s the best basic WordPress table plugin?

 The basic WordPress table plugins are something you’ve probably seen before.
 At its most basic level, one of these will let you add a table to a WordPress post or page.
 This will, obviously, have all the advantages of a simple table: it allows visitors to view a large amount of information in one place.